Aoba (train): Express

 The name Aoba (written as "青葉") was first used from 20 November 1945 on an express (急行, kyūkō) service between Ueno in Tokyo and Sendai on the Tōhoku Main Line.
 This continued until the train was renamed Kitakami (きたかみ) on 1 October 1965.

 Limited express

 The Aoba name (written as "あおば") was reintroduced from 20 March 1971 on Limited express services between Sendai and Akita.
 These services were discontinued on 24 November 1975.

 Shinkansen

 From the start of services on the newly opened Tōhoku Shinkansen on 23 June 1982, Aoba was the name used for the all-stations shinkansen services operating initially between Ōmiya and Sendai, later between Ueno and Sendai, and eventually between Tokyo and Sendai.
 Services initially used 200 series 12-car "E" sets with a Green (first class) car as car 7, and a buffet counter in car 9.
 Services later used 8-car 200 series "G" sets with a Green (first class) car as car 5, and a buffet counter in car 7.
+When the E1 Shinkansen made its debut, one set was used on Max Aoba services between Nasushiobara and Tokyo.